cseanburns/systems-librarianship/src/2c-learn-nano.md

 ## Why Edit in Plain Text

-Most of the time when we configure software, we might do it, for example, by using our mouse to find the settings menu in some application that we are using.
+Most of the time when we configure software, we might use our mouse to find the settings menu in an application that we are using.
+Then we'll make a change in those settings.
-All that does, for the most part, is make changes to some text file somewhere.
+For the most part, all we're really doing is making a change in some text file somewhere.
+The application's GUI-ness simply obscures that process.

-We will have to be more direct since we are working on the command line only.
+We have to be more direct when we are working on the command line.
-That is, the kind of settings configurations we will do will require editing a variety of plain text files that the programs will use to modify how they work.
+That is, the setting configurations we will do require editing plain text files that modify how the programs will use work.
 Often the settings for programs can only be modified by editing their plain text configuration files.

 ## ``nano``

+The most common text editor on many Linux systems is `nano`.
-The [`nano`][nano] text editor is a fairly user-friendly command line text editor, but it requires some learning as a new command line user.
+The [`nano`][nano] text editor is a user-friendly command line text editor, but it requires some learning as a new command line user.
-The friendliest thing about ``nano`` is that it is modeless, which is what you're already accustomed to using.
+The friendliest thing about `nano` is that it is modeless.
+You are already accustomed to using modeless editors.
-This means `nano` can be used to enter and manipulate text without changing to insert or command mode.
+It means that `nano` can be used to enter and manipulate text without modes, like insert mode or command mode.
 It is also friendly because, like many graphical text editors and software, it uses control keys to perform its operations.

 > A modal text editor has modes such as insert mode or command mode.
 > In insert mode, the user types text as anyone would in any kind of editor or word processor.
 > The user switches to command mode to perform operations on the text,
-> such as find and replace, saving, cutting and pasting but cannot insert text as they would in insert mode.
+> such as find and replace, saving, and cutting and pasting.
-> Switching between modes usually involves pressing some specific keys.
+> Switching between modes usually involves pressing specific keys.
 > In Vim and ed(1), my text editors of choice,
-> the user starts in command mode and switches to insert mode by pressing the letter **i** or the letter **a**.
+> users start in command mode and switch to insert mode by pressing the letter **i** or the letter **a**.
-> The user may switch back to command mode by pressing the **Esc** key in Vim or by pressing the period in a new line in ed(1).
+> The user returns to command mode by pressing the **Esc** key in Vim or by pressing the period in a new line in ed(1).

 The tricky part to learning `nano` is that the control keys are assigned to different keystroke combinations than what many graphical editors (or word processors) use by convention today.
 For example, instead of Ctrl-c or Cmd-c to copy text, in `nano` you press the `M-6` key (press `Alt, Cmd, or Esc key` and `6`) to copy.
-Then to paste, you press `Ctrl-u` instead of the more common `Ctrl-v`.
+To paste, press `Ctrl-u` instead of the more common `Ctrl-v`.
 Fortunately, `nano` lists the shortcuts at the bottom of the screen.

 > `nano` is a text-editor with old origins.
 > Specifically, it's a fork of the Unix `pico` editor.
 > The keyboard shortcuts used by `nano` were carried over from the `pico` editor.
-> These keyboard shortcuts were designed before the [Common User Access](cua) guidelines helped standardize the common keyboard
+> These keyboard shortcuts were designed before the [Common User Access](cua) guidelines
-> shortcuts we use today for opening, saving, closing, etc files.
+> helped standardize the common keyboard shortcuts we use today for opening, saving, closing, etc files.

-The shortcuts listed need some explanation, though.
+The shortcuts listed need some explanation.
 The carat mark is shorthand for the keyboard's **Control (Ctrl)** key.
-Therefore to **Save As** a file, we **write** out the file by pressing `Ctrl-o` (although `Ctrl-s` will work, too).
+Therefore to perform the **Save As** operation on a file, we **write** out the file by pressing `Ctrl-o` (although `Ctrl-s` will work these days, too).
-The **M-** key is also important, and depending on your keyboard configuration, it may correspond to your `Alt, Cmd, or Esc` keys.
+The **M-** key is important.
+Depending on your keyboard configuration, it may correspond to your `Alt`, `Cmd`, or `Esc` keys.
-To search for text, you press `^W`.
+To search for text, you press `^W` or `Ctrl` and `W`; that is, `Ctrl-W` (lowercase `w` will work).
-If your goal is to copy, then press **M-6** to copy a line.
+If your goal is to copy, then press `M-6` to copy a line.
-Move to where you want to paste the text, and press **Ctrl-u** to paste.
+Move to where you want to paste the text, and press `Ctrl-U` to paste.

-We can start `nano` simply by typing `nano` on the command line.
+We start `nano` simply by typing `nano` on the command line.
 This will open a new, unsaved file with no content.
 Alternatively, we can start `nano` by specifying a file name after typing `nano`.
 For example, if I want to open a file called **example.txt**, then I type the following command: